-Despite progress being made, it will be “a significant challenge” to resettle 20,000 Syrian refugees in the UK by 2020, the Public Accounts Committee is warning.
+Despite progress being made, it will be “a significant challenge” to resettle 20,000 Syrian refugees in the UK by 2020, the Public Accounts Committee is a warning.

-They say a lack of clarity around the responsibilities of participating councils and the entitlements of the people they are trying to help could threaten the long-term success of the Syrian Vulnerable Persons Resettlement programme.
+They say a lack of clarity around the responsibilities of participating councils and the entitlements of the people they are trying to help could threaten the long-term success of the Syrian Vulnerable Persons Resettlement Programme.

 After almost six years of bloody civil war in their country, Syrians make up the largest refugee population in the world.
 It was announced on 7 September 2015 that Britain would resettle up to 20,000 Syrian refugees by 2020.